awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.cluster-cache-mgmt.md

     --parameters "ParameterName=apg_ccm_enabled,ParameterValue=1,ApplyMethod=immediate"
 ```

-### Setting the Promotion Tier Priority for the Writer DB Instance<a name="AuroraPostgreSQL.cluster-cache-mgmt.Writer"></a>
+### Setting the promotion tier priority for the writer DB instance<a name="AuroraPostgreSQL.cluster-cache-mgmt.Writer"></a>

 For cluster cache management, make sure that the promotion priority is **tier\-0** for the writer DB instance of the Aurora PostgreSQL DB cluster\.
 The *promotion tier priority* is a value that specifies the order in which an Aurora reader is promoted to the writer DB instance after a failure\.
 Valid values are 0–15, where 0 is the first priority and 15 is the last priority\.
-For more information about the promotion tier, see [Fault Tolerance for an Aurora DB Cluster](Aurora.Managing.Backups.md#Aurora.Managing.FaultTolerance)\.
+For more information about the promotion tier, see [Fault tolerance for an Aurora DB cluster](Aurora.Managing.Backups.md#Aurora.Managing.FaultTolerance)\.

 #### Console<a name="AuroraPostgreSQL.cluster-cache-mgmt.Writer.Console"></a>